Meenakshi Jain: Career

-Jain is an associate professor of history at Gargi College, affiliated to the University of Delhi.
+Jain is an associate professor of history at Gargi College, affiliated with the University of Delhi.
 In December 2014, she was nominated as a member of the Indian Council of Historical Research by the Indian government.
+She is former Fellow of the Nehru Memorial Museum and Library and currently Senior Fellow of the Indian Council of Social Science Research (ICSSR).